-Randi Weinberg is a New Jersey native who moved to Pennsylvania in 2000, and has happily called Mt Airy home for the last 3 years.
+Randi Helfand is a New Jersey native who moved to Pennsylvania in 2000, and has happily called the Main Line home for the last year.
 Randi has a Bachelor’s from Franklin &Marshall College, a Master’s in Education from Widener University, and a Master’s in Acupuncture from The Won Institute of Graduate Studies.

 She is licensed to practice Acupuncture in the state of Pennsylvania and is a NCCAOM board certified Diplomate.
 Randi’s favorite thing about acupuncture is the way it can help people recover from physical pain, but also from life pain!
 Foundational to her practice is the belief that acupuncture can help people make all kinds of transitions in their lives, and she sees community acupuncture as a great way to be involved in the healing of self and others in participation with each other.

-When not in the clinic, Randi’s interests include reading, hiking, cooking, eating, and snuggling her two kitties.
+When not in the clinic, Randi’s interests include reading, hiking, cooking, eating, and snuggling her husband and two kitties.

 Billy is licensed by the Commonwealth of Pennsylvania to practice acupuncture and Chinese herbal medicine (OM 126) and is a Diplomate of Oriental Medicine from the National Certification Commission of Acupuncture and Oriental Medicine.
 Billy graduated in 2008 from AOMA Graduate School of Integrative Health in Austin, Texas with a MS in Acupuncture and Oriental Medicine and completed clinical observation at the Chengdu College of Traditional Chinese Medicine in Chengdu, China.